Life As a Maid or Housekeeping Cleaner

 - Run errands, such as taking laundry to the cleaners and buying groceries.

-When polled, Maids and Housekeeping Cleaners say the following skills are most frequently used in their jobs:
+These are the skills Maids and Housekeeping Cleaners say are the most useful in their careers:

 Service Orientation: Actively looking for ways to help people.